smn06/Instance_segmantation/README.md

-# This system can be used for segmantating objects from real-time video
+# This system can be used for segmenting objects from real-time video